 We focus our research and product development on treatments for rare diseases.
 Given the small number of patients who have the diseases that we are targeting, it is critical to our ability to grow and become profitable that we continue to successfully identify patients with these rare diseases.
 Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with our product candidates, are based on our beliefs and estimates.
 These estimates have been derived from a variety of sources, including the scientific literature, surveys of clinics, patient foundations, or market research, and may prove to be incorrect.
 New studies may change the estimated incidence or prevalence of these diseases.
 The number of patients may turn out to be lower than expected.
-The effort to identify patients with diseases we seek to treat is in early stages, and we cannot accurately predict the number of patients for whom treatment might be possible.
-Additionally, the potentially addressable patient population for each of our product candidates may be limited or may not be amenable to treatment with our product candidates, and new patients may be come increasingly difficult to identify or gain access to, which would adversely affect our results of operations and our business.
+The effort to identify patients with diseases we seek to treat is in early stages, and we cannot accurately predict the number of may not be amenable to treatment with our product candidates, and new patients may be limited or may not be amenable to treatment with our product candidates, and new patients may be limited or may not be amenable to treatment with our product candidates, and new patients may be come increasingly difficult to identify or gain access to, which would adversely affect our results of operations and our business.
 Further, even if we obtain significant market share for our product candidates, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.